William Musto: Early life

 Musto was born in West Hoboken (now part of Union City) on March 27, 1917.
 He had a brother, Patrick Roy Musto.
 He graduated from Emerson High School and earned his law degree after six years of night school at John Marshall Law School (now the Seton Hall University School of Law) in Newark.
 He served in World War II as a Captain in the 80th Division, 315th FA, Co C (as CO), General George S. Patton's Third Army, earning a Bronze Star.
+He was commanding officer of an artillery battalion for four and a half years.

 Career

 In 1946, Musto was elected to the New Jersey assembly, where he started his long political career.
 After three years in the assembly working alongside Jersey City Mayor Frank Hague, Musto allied himself with the John V. Kenny Victory Ticket in 1949, and by 1953 became the Democratic minority leader of the state assembly.
 By 1965, Musto was elected to the New Jersey State Senate.
+Mr. Musto is often called the Dean of the Legislature and more than once has passed up the opportunity to be Senate President.
+A veteran State House observer said: "Everyone loves Billy Musto in Trenton.
+He's extremely popular."
 In 1970 he lost the city election to reform candidate William Meehan, and did not return to the mayoral seat until 1974, where he served in a second, non-consecutive term until the 1982 election.

 In 1972 Musto originated the North Hudson Council of Mayors, which was meant to offset Jersey City's "dominance" of county government.
 He is also responsible for originating the New Jersey State Lottery, and casino gambling in the area, funds from which were used for education.
 He is also credited with revitalizing the New Jersey Meadowlands.
 He was known for being an advocate of women's rights and health care reform.